 - IACUC approval and Vertebrate Animal Section (if applicable)

 *For Dartmouth-Hitchcock Investigators, please refer to your research administrator to initiate a subcontract for your Pilot proposal.

 Procedure for Submitting Proposals: Full Proposals and supporting documents should be submitted as one PDF by email to:

 Subject of email: Pilot Project Application for COBRE Center for Molecular Epidemiology

 Review Criteria: Full Proposals will receive internal peer review and review from the Center’s External Advisory Committee (EAC).
 Criteria include:

 - Focus on Molecular Epidemiology COBRE themes

-- Feasibility of generating pilot data necessary for a future R01 or equivalent grant application over the next year, as well as for Phase II projects
+- Feasibility of generating pilot data necessary for a future R01 or equivalent grant application over the next year, as well as for next phase of their projects

-After the pilot application has been reviewed, successful pilot support will be contingent upon the communication of approval from the EAC Chair, indicating committee’s concurrence
+After the pilot application has been reviewed, successful pilot support will be contingent upon approvals from the External Advisory Committee and NIH.

 Participation in Center Events: Pilot award holders are members of the Center and will be informed about Center seminars and events and invited to present their research at Research in Progress seminars during their award.